-- A) St Anne's will utilise a Restorative Justice Practice approach in its initial stage of resolving the situation.
-(Restorative justice is an approach to justice that focuses on the needs of the victims and the offenders, as well as the involved community.
-Victims take an active role in the process, while offenders are encouraged to take responsibility for their actions, to repair the harm they've done by apologising and doing something constructive to make amends to the person hurt or offended.
-Restorative justice involves and focuses on the personal needs of both the victim and offender and it provides help for the offender in order to avoid future offences.)
-All staff will be made aware of the importance of this practice. - B) Follow-up meetings with the relevant parties involved will be arranged separately with a view to possibly bringing them together at a later date if the pupil who has been bullied is ready and agreeable. - C) It must be understood by all those involved (parents and pupils) that in any situation where disciplinary sanctions are required, this is a private matter between the pupil being disciplined, his parents and the school. - D) If bullying reoccurs, a formal contract will be entered into by both parties, and the parent(s) of both parties will be informed.
-The contract will be monitored regularly by the relevant teacher/s to see that the situation is resolved. - E) If after the above, the bullying behaviour recurs, a formal meeting of the child who has engaged in this behaviour, his parent(s), the Principal and the Chairperson of the Board of Management will be held and a formal suspension in line with the school's Code of Behaviour may occur. - F) Bullying behaviour will be adequately and appropriately addressed within 20 working days after the teacher has determined that bullying behaviour has occurred and has recorded it in the 'Bullying Incident Report Form' for the attention of the Principal or Deputy principal. - G) Blank report forms are available from the secretary's office.
-These completed report forms will be kept in a folder and filed securely in the Principal's office.
+- D) Staff will continue to monitor behaviours and children's progress - E) Follow-up meetings with the relevant parties involved will be arranged (separately with a view to possibly bringing them together at a later date if the pupil who has been bullied is ready and agreeable). - F) If bullying reoccurs, a formal contract will be entered into by both parties, and the parent(s) of both parties will be informed.
+The contract will be monitored regularly by the relevant teacher/s to see that the situation is resolved. - G) If after the above, the bullying behaviour recurs, a formal meeting of the child who has engaged in this behaviour, his parent(s), the Principal and the Chairperson of the Board of Management will be held and a formal suspension in line with the school's Code of Behaviour may occur. - H) Bullying behaviour will be adequately and appropriately addressed within 20 working days after the teacher has determined that bullying behaviour has occurred and has recorded it in the 'Bullying Incident Report Form' for the attention of the Principal or Deputy.
+Any matters not dealt with in this timeframe will be reported to the Board of Management. - Notes and completed report forms will be kept in a folder and filed securely in the Principal's office.